-is the use of blocking detachments (zagraditel'nye otriady) by the Red Army during the Second World War.
-Over 158,000 Soviet soldiers would die at the hands of their own comrades in 1941-44 (???).
+"barrier," or "antiretreat" formations.
+These units participated in some of the most important wars of the past two hundred years, including the Napoleonic Wars, the Taiping and Nien Rebellions in China, World War I, the Russian Civil War, and the Warlord Era in China (1916-1928).
+Perhaps most well known is the use of blocking detachments (zagraditel'nye otriady) by the Red Army during the Second World War.
+Over 158,000 Soviet soldiers would die at the hands of their own comrades in 1941-1944.2

-Blocking detachments also offer a window into the notion that tradeoffs exist across different facets of military effectiveness at the war-fighting level.
-While earlier conceptual frameworks do acknowledge the possibility of tradeoffs across and within levels of analysis (?), most current theorizing instead tends to focus on discrete "building blocks" of military effectiveness.
+Blocking detachments also offer a window into the trade-offs that exist across different facets of military effectiveness at the war-fighting level.
+While earlier conceptual frameworks do acknowledge the possibility of trade-offs across and within levels of analysis,3 most current theorizing instead tends to focus on discrete "building blocks" of military effectiveness.
 As Dan Reiter acknowledges in this volume's introduction, this emphasis on narrow aspects of military effectiveness, however important these elements individually, tends to obscure tough decisions by combatants about which aspects of military effectiveness to privilege and which to sacrifice in pursuit of broader political aims.
 Put differently, military effectiveness is a spectrum of tasks, and proficiency in one area may come at the expense of another.
-At least for some belligerents, not all good things go together (Lyall 2015).
+At least for some belligerents, not all good things go together.

-These units impose a central tradeoff: coercion can artificially bolster a military's staying power - that is, its cohesion and resolve once battlefield fortunes turn against it - but at the cost of increased casualties and new vulnerabilities that can worsen its loss-exchange ratio in combat.
-This tradeoff manifests itself across several dimensions of military effectiveness.
+These units impose a central trade-off: coercion can artificially bolster a military's staying power - that is, its cohesion and resolve once battlefield fortunes turn against it - but at the cost of increased casualties and new vulnerabilities that can worsen its loss-exchange ratio in combat.
+This trade-off manifests itself across several dimensions of military effectiveness.
 Blocking detachments can forestall (further) desertion and defection, for example, but using violence against one's own soldiers obviously contributes to the butcher's bill of casualties.
 Their presence can strengthen command and control (C2) over wayward soldiers and their officers.
 In doing so, however, they also generate incentives to rely on rigid tactics and operations that increase vulnerability to enemy fire, again increasing losses.
 These detachments can bolster soldier resolve through the threat of punishment, but soldier grievances will also mount, worsening morale and possibly spilling over into greater insubordination, including officer executions ("fragging").